K-Scorpio/scorpiosec/content/en/posts/HTB-Resource.md

             found_character = True
             break  # Break inner loop to continue building the CA string

-    # If no new character is found, the CA file content is fully discovered
     if not found_character:
-        # Check for closing marker
         if "-----END OPENSSH PRIVATE KEY-----" in discovered_ca: print(f"[!]
 Full CA content discovered:\n{discovered_ca}")
         else: